SKIFT

 A Game of Strategic Shifts and Control

 Outmaneuver your opponent by shifting your pieces and the board itself.
-Your objective: eliminate all of your opponent’s kings or pawns.

 Setup

-Arrange the 9 tiles in a 3×3 grid to form the board, then place the pieces in a checkerboard pattern around the center, as illustrated below.
+Place the pieces in a checkerboard pattern around the center, as illustrated below.

 Gameplay